johntout/laravel-forge-panel/README.md

 ```
 You can obtain your token through your **[Laravel Forge profile](https://forge.laravel.com/user-profile/api)**.
 The server id and the site id can be found on the top of your Laravel Forge site page.

 You can access the Laravel Forge panel by visiting the page `/forge-panel`.
 By default the panel is accessible in local environment.
-On production environment you must define the Gate below, with your criteria, in order to access the panel.
+On production environment you must define the Gate below in the `boot` method of your `AppServiceProvider`, with your criteria, in order to access the panel.

 ```
+use App\Models\User;
+use Illuminate\Support\Facades\Gate;

 Gate::define('viewLaravelForgePanel', function (User $user) {
     return $user->is_developer;
 });